dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 5 Wickelgren.md

 Note that we don't actually need the immersion condition here, since the $\AA^1$ local degree is finitely determined, and so modifying the function by something in a high enough power of the maximal ideal doesn't change the degree.
 So if the $\phi$ given by Nisnevich coordinates is an etale map where the local rings aren't isomorphic, then $\sigma$ could fail to be pulled back from $\AA^d$.
 However, we could just add something from a really high power of the maximal ideal, and it can be shown that $\sigma$ is pulled back from $\AA^d$.
 These choices don't affect the outcome, so the assumption is not necessary by "finite determinacy of $\deg_p$".

-> Need to show that it is well-defined, which it is under some conditions.
+> Need to show that it is well-defined (i.e. it doesn't depend on choice of section), which it is under some conditions.

+Other perspectives:

+Barge Morel